apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 It is not practical to plot billions of RE values on a single chart.
 What we plot instead are the quantiles at chosen Fractional Ranks (FR) of the error distribution at each trial-point.
 When the quantiles at the same FR are connected by lines they form contours of the error distribution.
 For example, *FR = 0.5* defines the median of the distribution.
 In these plots the median is black and mostly hidden behind the mean, which is gray, both of which hug the X-axis close to zero.

 At each X-axis trial-point the specified number of trials are executed.
 For each trial the number of uniques defined by the trial-point are *offered* (or *updated*) to the sketch under test.
 At the end of each trial the cardinality estimate is retrieved from the sketch and stored.
-At the end of the set of trails at the trial-point the statistics of the distribution of estimated cardinality values are computed.
+At the end of the set of trials at the trial-point the statistics of the distribution of estimated cardinality values are computed.

 From the cardinality estimate data of each trial-point, six different FR values have been chosen in addition to the median (0.5).
 These values correspond to the FR values of a Standard Normal Distribution at +/- 1, 2, and 3 Standard Deviations from the mean.
 These FR values can be computed from the CDF of the Normal Distribution as